tlsskfk/milalDevOps/README.md

       ls -la ~

--- Since it starts with a period you will need the -a tag since it would normally be hidden.
-Then you would put this script in --
+ Since it starts with a period you will need the -a tag since it would normally be hidden.
+Then you would put this script in

       export AWS_ACCESS_KEY=YOUR_AWS_ACCESS_KEY
       export AWS_SECRET_ACCESS_KEY=YOUR_SECRET_AWS_ACCESS_KEY

--- This way, whenever you start a new BASH process, your session should initialize your credentials for terraform.
+ This way, whenever you start a new BASH process, your session should initialize your credentials for terraform.
 Remember to name it exactly as such and understand the preference terraform has using these [docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).
 Now, you should be able terraform apply in the directory of your main.tf file.

-Use a boilerplate terraform file -- you can find one in the docs/tutorials of the website, and terraform destroy after.
+Use a boilerplate terraform file (you can find one in the docs/tutorials of the website) and terraform destroy after.

 # 6. Jenkins
 ## 6.1 ENV Variables